 This is an ideal visit for a family and the children will love all the antiques and the lovely smell of mastic.
 Don’t miss wandering around the mastic yard right below the museum.
 You will enjoy a beautiful walk with the smell of lavender, oregano, and rosemary.
 Standard entrance fee: € 4,00.

 Open From March 1st – October 15th: Daily (except Tuesdays) 10 am-6 pm.

 From October 16th- February 28th: Daily (except Tuesdays) 10 am-5 pm.

 Discover Deserted Anavatos Village

-Anavatos is a deserted medieval village, built on top of a steep hill of 450 meters, and is also called the “Mystras of the Aegean”.
-It is surrounded by two gorges, while the entrance to the settlement is only possible from the north.
-It is 16 km from the town of Chios.
-It is a very impressive place especially if you walk toward the castle on top and admire the view.
+Anavatos is an abandoned medieval village, perched atop a steep hill 450 meters high, often referred to as the ‘Mystras of the Aegean.’
+Surrounded by two gorges, the settlement can only be accessed from the north.
+Located 16 km from the town of Chios, it is a truly impressive place, especially when you take a walk towards the castle at the summit and admire the view.

 The village was destroyed during the Chios Massacre in 1822 and its few remained residents abandoned the village after the earthquake of 1881.